[Warning: This story contains spoilers from Wednesday's episode of Empire, "One Before Another."]

 THR spoke with Allen about Shine and Tariq's "uneasy alliance," Andre's descent into darkness and that ghost threesome.

-First, Shine seems ready to gun the entire Lyon family one by one, and then he agrees to a truce thanks to Anika.
+First, Shine seems ready to gun the entire Lyon family one by one and then he agrees to a truce thanks to Anika.
 The episode ends with him, however, aligning with Tariq (Morocco Omari).
 What is his endgame?

-By the end of the episode, you realize Shine actually has changed strategies.
+By the end of the episode, you realize Shine has actually changed strategies.
 It's sort of a kneejerk reaction to the violence.
 By the end of the episode, he's starting to put together a grander plan and realizes there's an even more devastating way that he can take Lucious down.
-So he's starting to learn how to play chess the way that various members of the Lyon family, and Lucious especially, have been so good at for so long.
+So he's starting to learn how to play chess the way that various members of the Lyon family, and Lucious especially, have been so good at it for so long.

 What can you say about that apparent alliance between Shine and Tariq going forward?

-It's an uneasy alliance, so it's one to watch because even though they are working together against a common enemy, of course, it wouldn't be juicy if each one of them weren't working his or her own angle.
-So that's something to watch as that alliance moves forward, how these two characters work within the alliance when it benefits them but then also making their own side moves, as well.
+It's an uneasy alliance so it's one to watch because even though they are working together against a common enemy, of course, it wouldn't be juicy if each one of them weren't working his or her own angle.
+So that's something to watch as that alliance moves forward, how these two characters work within the alliance when it benefits them but then also making their own side moves as well.